juanpc2018/GW-Instek-GDS-3K/README.md

 Looking YouTube Videos feels like watching [444](https://www.displayninja.com/chroma-subsampling/) instead of [420](https://en.wikipedia.org/wiki/Chroma_subsampling#Sampling_systems_and_ratios) </br>
 Chroma Enhancer also makes compression "artifacts" more visible, in Gradient & Shadows. </br>
 the following model VP-734 removed Chroma Enhancement, and replaced with Noise Reduction Algorithms. </br>
-NTSC video looks Ok on a small sceen, but large screens 55" at FullHD, require Enhancements. </br>
+Large screen 55" at FullHD, require Enhancements, </br>
 1 type of Shapness is Not enough, too much of a single algorithm looks artificial, </br>
-different algorithms with lower settings gives natural enhancement. </br>
+different algorithms with lower settings gives more natural enhancement. </br>

 Opera Browser has a Lucid Mode similar to Sharpness, but needs CPU. </br>
 DSP is more efficient. </br>